rejul/Property4U-fixed/Readme.md

 ###Updates

-  -On bugs has been partially fixed.
+  -Some bugs has been partially fixed.
-  -Minor changes are done to atleast run
+  -Minor changes are done (Hurray- atleast runs)

  ##me
- I am just a noob one to ASP.NET  fixed due to sheer frustration.
+ I am just a noob to ASP.NET,fixed due to sheer frustration.